Colorado Clean Energy Cluster Board

-Since 2008, the Colorado Energy Research Collaboratory has been a successful energy research partnership between Colorado School of Mines, University of Colorado-Boulder, Colorado State University and National Renewable Energy Laboratory.
+Since 2007, the Colorado Energy Research Collaboratory has been a successful energy research partnership between Colo School of Mines, Univ of Colo-Boulder, Colo State University, and National Renewable Energy Laboratory.
 As Executive Director of the Collaboratory she also splits her time as the External Relations Director for the Energy Institute at Colorado State University.
-In April 2019 the four Collaboratory entities co-hosted the 8th annual 21st Century Energy Transition Symposium and Maury has headed up the event since 2011.
-She was the former Assistant Director at the Center for the New Energy Economy founded by former Colorado Governor Bill Ritter.
+Maury was the former Assist.
+Dir. at the Center for the New Energy Economy founded by former Colo Governor Bill Ritter.
 Maury began her entrepreneurial career at age 19 founding and operating six diverse companies, holding CEO or principal positions.
-Before joining CNEE, she was president/CEO of a regional not-for-profit economic development corporation in Northern Colorado.
-In 1994, Maury founded a video production company and expanded it rapidly into an award-winning multimedia enterprise, with a web-development department and live event services.
-Dobbie served as a board member on the Northern Colorado Clean Energy Cluster and has since become the non-profit entity of the Colorado C3E organization.
-Maury has been a part of Colorado’s new energy economy initiative since 2006.
-She worked with industry partners to create Colorado State University’s Systems Engineering Program and the Clean Tech Certification Program at Front Range Community College.
-Over the years, Maury has volunteered on many boards of directors.
-Maury was appointed by former Colorado Governor Bill Owens to serve on two state boards, Colorado Women’s Economic Development Council and the Colorado Film Commission.
-Appointed in 2009 by former Colorado Governor Bill Ritter, she has previously served as chair of the board for the Colorado Community College System, which oversees 13 community colleges in 38 locations around the state.
-Maury is currently the chair of the Colorado C3E non-profit organization focused on encouraging women in STEM careers.
-Honored for her leadership, Maury has received numerous business awards including “Entrepreneur of the Year” award by the Northern Colorado Business Report, “Woman Leader of Excellence” in Colorado, “Top 10 Women Making a Difference”, “Creative Vision for Women”, the Small Business Administration’s (SBA) “Women in Business Champion of the Year” and the prestigious national award by Office Depot as “Businesswoman of the Year”.
-Maury earned a Business Administration degree and continues to finish her MBA at Colorado State University.
+Before joining CNEE, she was president/CEO of a regional not-for-profit economic development corporation in N. Colorado.
+Maury has been a part of Colorado’s new energy economy initiative since 2006 working with industry partners to create CSU’s Systems Engineering Program and the Clean Tech Certification Program at Front Range Community College.
+Maury has previously served as chair of the board for the Colorado Community College System, which oversees 13 community colleges in 38 locations around Colo.
+Honored for her leadership, Maury has received numerous business awards including “Entrepreneur of the Year” award by the Northern Colorado Business Report, “Woman Leader of Excellence” in Colo, “Top 10 Women Making a Difference”, “Creative Vision for Women”, the Small Business Administration’s (SBA) “Women in Business Champion of the Year”, “Top Women in Energy” by Denver Business Journal, and prestigious national award by Office Depot as “Businesswoman of the Year”.

-Why C3E: Paying it forward has always been a motto of mine and making sure women’s voices and influence are valued is important to the CoC3E organization.
-It’s important that those of us who have been the only woman in the room for all of our career to devote time to helping others navigate their career journey.
+Why C3E: Paying it forward has always been a motto of mine and making sure women’s voices and influence are valued is important to the CCEC organization.
+It’s important that those of us who have been the only woman in the room early on in our careers to devote time to helping others navigate their career journey.
 Being a part of CoC3E is one way I can give back.

 Leadership Role: Board Co-Chair

-Dawn Putney is the founding president and lead strategist at Toolbox Creative, a brand design firm for innovative technology companies.
+Dawn Putney is co-founder of Toolbox Creative, a brand design firm for innovative technology companies.
 Before moving to Colorado in 1994, Dawn worked with some of the largest ad agencies in Minneapolis.
 With 30+ years as a brand designer, Dawn thrives on helping technologists, innovators and engineers tell the story of how their big ideas can change the world.
 Dawn is also the co-founder of Art Lab Fort Collins, an experimental, non-profit creating community spaces for the arts.
 In addition to serving on the C3E steering committee, Dawn is proud to serve as a board member of Pretty Brainy, a non-profit that engages girls in STEAM learning, and the Museum of Art Fort Collins.